altjerue/howto_HDF5/README.md

 $ make install
 ```

 The argument in the preffix flag is the full address of the directory where we want our library to be installed.
-This path must be in declared in the `PATH` variable.
-Usually, if you are admin rights, the recommended address is `/usr/local/bin`
+This path must be in declared in the environment variable `PATH` in your init file (e.g., `.bashrc`, `.profile`, `.zbashrc`, `.zprofile`, etc.).
+If you are admin or have root permission, the recommended address is `/usr/local/bin`

 ## Installing `h5py`